 After leaving New Zealand, I was staying in Japan for a while to catch up with family and friends.
 Aside from it, I focused on setting life infrastructure up online.
 I contacted with existing clients for upcoming work, made a regular source of income, learned SEO and self-branding, launched this blog and new portfolio website, got rid of stuff again… and now I’m finally here in Chiang Mai, successfully making a living from only freelance works(so far).

 And to sum up what I feel like is… My decision wasn’t wrong at all.
 Chiang Mai, you’re the best!!

-Here I state 5 major reasons why, Especially from the point of the nomad worker.
+Here I state 5 major reasons why, especially from the point of the nomad worker.

 1. Awesome work environment

-Chiang Mai has such large number of cafes everywhere from big chain stores like Starbucks to small independent cafes.
+Chiang Mai has such a large number of cafes everywhere from big chain stores like Starbucks to small independent cafes.
 You have no issue to find a place to work online.